flytbase/flytsim-docker/README.md

 #### Linux

 Follow the [Docker installation guide](https://docs.docker.com/engine/installation/#supported-platforms) and make sure your flavour of Linux is supported by Docker.
 If you are running anything apart from Ubuntu, please follow the above guide and install docker in your machine.
 For Ubuntu users, we have an installation script which would take care of it, details of which are in [Install](#install) section.
-It is preferable if you use Ubuntu 16.04 or above, but 14.04 or above might also work.
+It is preferable if you use Ubuntu 14.04 or above.

 #### Windows

-Visit installation guide for [Docker-for-Windows](https://docs.docker.com/docker-for-windows/install/) and [Docker Toolbox (legacy)](https://docs.docker.com/toolbox/toolbox_install_windows/) and install either of them, whichever is supported by your Windows OS.
+Visit installation guide for [Docker-for-Windows](https://docs.docker.com/docker-for-windows/install/) and install it if it is supported by your Windows OS.
 Typically 64bit Windows 10 Pro, Enterprise and Education support the newer *Docker-for-Windows*.
 To know more about it, click [here](https://docs.docker.com/docker-for-windows/install/#what-to-know-before-you-install).
+Currently we DO NOT support [Docker Toolbox (legacy)](https://docs.docker.com/toolbox/toolbox_install_windows/) and have no plan to do it in near future.

 #### MacOS

-Visit installation guide for [Docker-for-Mac](https://docs.docker.com/docker-for-mac/install/) and [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/) and install either of them, whichever is supported by your Mac OS.
+Visit installation guide for [Docker-for-Mac](https://docs.docker.com/docker-for-mac/install/) and install it if it is supported by your Mac OS.
 Typically OS X El Capitan 10.11 and newer macOS releases support the newer *Docker-for-Mac*.
 To know more about it, click [here](https://docs.docker.com/docker-for-mac/install/#what-to-know-before-you-install).
+Currently we DO NOT support [Docker Toolbox (legacy)](https://docs.docker.com/toolbox/toolbox_install_mac/) and have no plan to do it in near future.

 ### Directory Structure